 Free Changes/Cancellations on Aeroplan Bookings

 Super Elites benefit from having free changes and cancellations to Aeroplan reward bookings.
-This opens up the possibility of doing speculative bookings at any time without having to worry about cancellation or change fees.
+This opens up the possibility of doing speculative bookings at any time, without having to worry about cancellation or change fees.

 Indeed, Super Elites have expressed their delight with this benefit.
-Aside from the money saved, they can also change to a different flight that better suits their schedules, rebook on a flight whose cost in points has reduced, or move to a flight with eUpgrade space if their original flight no longer has any.
+Aside from the money saved, they can also change to a different flight that better suits their schedules, rebook on a flight when the cost in points has reduced, or move to a flight with eUpgrade space if their original flight no longer has any.

-Given the ongoing dynamic nature of travel, if your plans change, getting all of your points, eUpgrades, and taxes/fees back without incurring any additional fees provides additional peace of mind.
+Given the dynamic nature of travel, if your plans change, getting all of your points, eUpgrades, and taxes/fees back without incurring any additional fees provides additional peace of mind.